 - Safety for women and girls – Increase public safety and access to justice for women and girls

-- Systematic Gladue Implementation – Standardization of, and increased access to, Gladue reports across the system
+- Systematic Gladue implementation – Standardization of and increased access to, Gladue reports across the system